Artemisia Presents Staged Readings of CHEWING ON BECKETT This Weekend

-Artemisia's workshop/staged reading of Chewing On Beckett will perform May 8, 9 and 10, 2014, and is a wild, female riff on Waiting For Godot.
+Artemisia's workshop/staged reading of Chewing On Beckett will perform this weekend, May 8, 9 and 10, 2014, and is a wild, female riff on Waiting For Godot.
 Inspired by the discovery that the Beckett Estate prohibits women from performing Beckett's masterpiece, Chewing On Beckett takes a personal, tragic and hilarious look at the close bond between two women, who find themselves abandoned in a futuristic wasteland.

 Written by Ed Proudfoot, Chewing On Beckett was presented as a staged reading during Artemisia's 2013 Fall Festival.
 This production will be directed by Steve Scott, of The Goodman Theatre, and feature actors Julie Proudfoot, Diane Dorsey, Molly Lyons, Karen Vance and Caitlin Hart.
 Writer Ed Proudfoot has had two plays produced in Los Angeles and currently works as a story analyst for HBO films.